CryptoManufaktur-io/vouchdirk-docker/README.md

 On each of the Dirk instances, run `docker-compose run --rm create-wallet` once.

+Run `docker-compose down && docker-compose up -d` to ensure Dirk loads this new wallet correctly.

 ## Key generation

 To create keys, adjust start and stop index in `.env` and then run `docker-compose run --rm create-accounts`.